- White-berry mistletoe

 For Patients & Caregivers

-Mistletoe therapy may improve symptoms and quality of life for cancer patients, but definitive information on these benefits is still lacking.
+Mistletoe therapy may improve symptoms and quality of life for cancer patients, but definitive information is still lacking.

 - To treat cancer and cancer symptoms